Best south america Ski resorts in 2026

 Argentina Ski Resort: Las Leñas

-These ski areas are all above tree line (timberline), located at high altitudes and receive drier snow than their southern counterparts.
-They can on average receive less snow than Patagonia.
+These popular South American ski areas are all above tree line, located at high altitudes and receive drier snow than their southern counterparts.
+On average they receive less snow when compared to Patagonia, but when the storms roll in they often receive 2-4 foot dumps.

 The steepest resort skiing in the Southern Hemisphere is found on and around the slopes of Las Leñas.
 Do be aware it can take a very long time for the lift crew at Las Leñas to dig out the Marte chairlift after a big storm, so expect some down time with this famous lift.